adback-anti-adblock-solution/adback-wordpress-lite/one-click-adblock-monetisation/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+== Description ==

+## Is this plugin adapted to my website ?

+This plugin is dedicated to websites with less than 50 000 daily pages views who want to quickly and easily monetize their adblock audience.
+For advanced users who have a site with more than 50 000 daily pages views, please use our plugin [AdBack solution to adblock](https://fr.wordpress.org/plugins/adback-solution-to-adblock/).

-Monetize your website in 1 click and benefit from:
+## Monetize your website in 1 click and benefit from:

 * statistics about your adblocker users
 * message display offering alternatives
 * monetization of all your visits
 * strong and 100% unblockable technology
 * GDPR compliant solution

-== Description ==

 ## What is it?